You love nursing. You love traveling. And you love kids.

 #3: Developmental Disability Pediatric Nurse

 Developmental disability pediatric travel nursing includes helping a wide range of pediatric patients.
-These children often have disabilities that affect their ability to learn and perform basic life skills.
+These children often have disabilities that affect a child’s ability to learn and perform basic life skills.

 Developmental disability nurses work with children with disabilities such as: